 [45.
-Repealed by No. 41 of 2006 s.
+Deleted by No. 41 of 2006 s.
 37.]

 46. Cancellation, effect on other parole orders

 If under section 43 or 44 a parole order is cancelled, any parole order applicable to the prisoner when the order is cancelled is cancelled by virtue of this section, irrespective of whether it had taken effect or not.